Russia's war on Ukraine latest: Dnipro building hit in Russian missile attack | Law-Order

 - Ukraine

 The death toll from a Russian missile strike on an apartment building in the Ukrainian city of Dnipro climbed to 21 on Sunday, as rescue workers raced to dig through a huge pile of debris in search of survivors.
-SOLEDAR
+Russia's defence ministry said its forces had launched a wave of missile strikes against Ukrainian military and infrastructure sites on Saturday.
+It did not mention Dnipro as a specific target of any strikes, saying in a statement: "All assigned objects were hit.
+The targets of the strike have been achieved."

+ECONOMY * Ukrainian Energy Minister German Galushchenko said on Saturday that the coming days would be "difficult" on the energy front after Russia's massive missile attack hit critical infrastructure in several regions.

 * Yevgeny Prigozhin, founder of Russia's Wagner mercenary group, boasted on Saturday of his forces' prowess amid a simmering rivalry with the defence ministry over who should get credit for leading Russia's assault on Soledar.
 MOLDOVA